 Serving Long Island for over 25 years, the success of Long Island Association for AIDS Care is rooted in dedicated partnership and vital understanding of the communities with which the agency works.
 When assisting populations in need, LIAAC strives to achieve the highest degree of representation and cultural competence in every aspect of operation from the hiring process and staff training, to the inclusion of client input in program development.
 For their efforts, LIAAC has been recognized by the Federal Government as a minority-serving organization, and awarded federal, state & local grants including those under SAMHSA-Congressional Black Caucus and the Office of Minority Health.

 LIAAC employees come from a diverse range of backgrounds.
 Many are bilingual English/Spanish or fluent in various other languages.
 Helping to ensure an understanding of, as well as an appreciation for the culture of those being served, program staff are selected based partly on background and experiences that mirror the racial, ethnic, linguistic and sexual orientation composition of the targeted communities.
-The agency embodies diversity at every level in that 53% of senior/upper management, 67% of middle management, 50% of line staff, and 50% of the Board's Executive Committee are comprised of racial and ethnic minorities.
 Including individuals living with HIV, in recovery from substance use, and those who have experience working with mental health and homeless populations, our staff encompasses a sense of empathy and common perspective with that of our clients.

 All staff at the Long Island Association for AIDS Care receives recurrent supervision regarding cultural sensitivity, and attend in-service and external diversity trainings in order to generate highly productive interactions with coworkers as well as clients of backgrounds different from their own.
 Dr. Gail Barouh, President and CEO of non-profit LIAAC, is also the creator of the groundbreaking 2005 Diversity Training DVD series Mirror Images, which teaches agency staff and organizations nationwide how to address and utilize diversity within the workplace.
 This type of training assists staff, including the evaluator, in producing appropriate outcome measures and fostering a work environment that cultivates tolerance and empathy.
 Among agencies that serve as diverse a clientele as LIAAC, such skills are indispensable.